 Quick Start - The 5 Steps

-At the end of this chapter, you will have a web app up and running with the mechanical-pencils collection indexed and ready to search, sort, and facet on the URL:
+At the end of this chapter, you will have a web app up and running with the mechanical pencils collection indexed and ready to search, sort, and facet on the URL:

 http://localhost:8181/panl-results-viewer/

-IMPORTANT: This is the Quick Start guide for Solr version 9, if you are using a previous version of Panl, ensure that you have the correct Panl release package and the you refer to the Setting up a Solr 7 or 8 server section in the Appendix for how to index data for those versions.
+IMPORTANT: This is the Quick Start guide for Solr version 9, if you are using a previous version of Panl, ensure that you have the correct Panl release package and that you refer to the Setting up a Solr 7 or 8 server section in the Appendix for how to index data for those versions.

 Image: The In-Build Panl Results Viewer web app, with the mechanical pencils CaFUPs shown

-IMPORTANT: Throughout the book the filesystem paths are described using the *NIX nomenclature of a forward slash '/' between the directories, rather than the backslash of Microsoft Windows systems '\'.
+IMPORTANT: Throughout the book the filesystem paths are described using the *NIX standard of a forward slash '/' between the directories, rather than the backslash of Microsoft Windows systems '\'.
 So please take care when copying the commands.

-1. Download Solr and Panl
+Step 0.
+Download and Extract the Solr and Panl Packages

 https://github.com/synapticloop/panl/releases